Until the April 26, 2027 deadline.

 What Changed?

-Requiring state and local governments to make all public-facing websites and mobile apps accessible.
-For the first time, compliance is tied directly to WCAG 2.1 Level AA, the global accessibility standard.
+For the first time, compliance is explicitly tied to WCAG 2.1 Level AA, the global standard for digital accessibility.

-This means every public entity - from states and cities to school districts and utilities - must ensure their digital services meet accessibility benchmarks for captions, transcripts, and audio description.
+This means every public entity from states and cities to school districts and utilities must ensure their digital services meet accessibility requirements, including support for captions, transcripts, and audio description.

 Who Must Comply - and When?